yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-005_Checkout_Address_Page_Display.md

 ---

 ## ✅ Expected Result

-- "Select an address" page is displayed
+"Select an address" page is displayed
-- Address section is visible
-- Existing addresses (if available) are listed
-- "Add Address" button is visible
-- UI elements are properly aligned and functional